ales-tsurko/lilypalooza/README.md

 **Lilypalooza** is a desktop LilyPond IDE.

-It is built for editing LilyPond projects in one place: text editing, score preview, MIDI playback, piano roll, project persistence.
+It is built for editing, previewing, and auditioning LilyPond projects in one place.

 ![Screenshot 1](assets/screenshots/screenshot_1.png)
 ![Screenshot 2](assets/screenshots/screenshot_2.png)

-## What It Does
+## Major Features

-- multi-tab text editor for LilyPond and related project files
+- multi-tab editor for LilyPond projects
+- tree-sitter-based syntax highlighting
 - rendered score preview with point-and-click back to source
+- MIDI playback with transport, mixer, and SoundFont-based instruments
-- piano roll and MIDI playback
+- piano roll for MIDI inspection
 - dockable multi-pane workspace
 - project persistence and workspace restore
 - integrated compile status and logs